 The project can be tweaked and be more specified if you have the behavioral insights of the niche clients and know what they believe in.
 If there are any specific profiles that interact with your business regularly and you want them to know.
 The more data gained through research on customers, the better it is.

-Element of a creative brief 6: Include information on the tone, message, and style of the piece
+6. Include information on the tone, message, and style of the piece

 The style and quality should be aligned with your brand and should also be determined by the project, the goal, and the action you want your customers to do.
 Integrate your strategic positioning and the important messages that need to be addressed in the messaging to assist inform it and ensure it corresponds with your aims.